 I had originally made some sweet potato fritters to go with the steak, so we had some of those leftover as well.
 However you can use any leftover veg you have in place of them.
 Then I quickly sautéed some chard with a couple scallions/spring onions and cooked some quinoa.
 To top it off, I made a simple and delicious lemon tahini dressing.

 This leftover steak and quinoa bowl is such a tasty way to repurpose leftovers into a totally new dish without much effort.
-It may have a few components, but it all comes together in less than 20 minutes, and the result is something both delicious and healthy.
+It may have a few components, but it all comes together quickly.
+The result is something both delicious and healthy.
 Lots of variety, lots of flavor.
 So good, I know I'll be buying a bit too much steak on purpose in the future.

 - 2 scallions/spring onions